fergbrain/countdown-timer/readme.txt

  * Scripts are now loaded using wp_enqueue_script
  * Added a new JS file, webtoolkit.sprintf.js, because JS doesn't have native sprintf support
  * Translators names (and URL, if available) are now displayed/credited within the plugin
- * Tweaked the table for the �Resources� area
+ * Tweaked the table for the 'Resources' area
- * Tweaked the table for the �One Time Events� area
+ * Tweaked the table for the 'One Time Events' area
  * The usual bug fixes

 = 2.1.1 =